LeoSery/AStar-PathFinding--UnrealEngine5-2024/README.md

 The [`PathFinder`](/Source/AStarPathfinding/Solver/PathFinder.cpp) class implements the A* algorithm.
 Let's break down the main components:

 #### Main Algorithm

+This initial phase validates inputs and prepares the data structures needed for pathfinding.
 ```cpp
 static TArray<FVector> PathFinder::Compute(/* ... */)
 {